Transgender history: Ancient Greece, Ancient Rome, and Byzantium

 Roman emperor Elagabalus (c.
 204 – 222) is said by Roman historians to have depilated, worn makeup and wigs, rejected being called a lord and preferred being called a lady, and offered vast sums of money to any physician who could provide the imperial body with female genitalia.
 Despite marrying several women, the Syrian's most stable relationship was with chariot driver Hierocles, and Cassius Dio says Elagabalus delighted in being called Hierocles' mistress, wife, and queen.
 The Severan emperor has therefore been seen by some writers as transgender or transsexual.
+The North Hertfordshire Museum started referring to Elagabalus with she/her pronouns in 2023.

 In the 500s, Anastasia the Patrician fled life in the court of Justinian I in Constantinople to spend twenty-eight years (until death) dressed as a male monk in Egypt, coming to be viewed by some today as a transgender saint.
 Coptic texts from that era (the fifth to ninth centuries), like texts from around Europe, tell of many female-assigned people transitioning to live as men; in one, a monastic named Hilaria (child of Zeno) dresses as a man, brings about a reduction in breast size and cessation of menstruation through asceticism, and comes to be accepted by fellow monks as a male, Hilarion, and by some modern scholars as trans; the story of Marinos (Marina), another Byzantine, who became a monk in Lebanon, is similar.

 Other Byzantine hagiographies describe eunuchs, who occupied a kind of third-gender status, like Ignatios of Constantinople (who became patriarch of Constantinople and a saint).

+Roman Britain

+In 2002, analysis of a skeleton found in earlier excavations in Catterick, England revealed what was originally reported as a woman wearing ornamental jewelry but was later interpreted as a man and possibly a gallus in 4th century Roman Britain.